 Am I covered?

 Most major insurance companies cover all or some acupuncture procedures as a response to the opioid epidemic.
 You may be able to receive coverage when treatment is “medically necessary” and is prescribed by your doctor.
 If you have chronic pain (or nausea due to surgery) that has lasted at least 6 months, your doctor can usually prescribe acupuncture as treatment.
-Call your insurance to determine the extent to which acupuncture is covered (or click here to verify your insurance).
+Call your insurance to determine the extent to which acupuncture is covered.